trentm/node-dashdash/README.md

 Why another node.js option parsing lib?

-`nopt` really is just for "tools like npm".
+- `nopt` really is just for "tools like npm".
 Implicit opts (e.g. '--no-foo' works for every '--foo').
 Can't disable abbreviated opts.
 Can't do multiple usages of same opt, e.g. '-vvv' (I think).
 Can't do grouped short opts.

-`optimist` surprises.
-Implicit opts. `process.exit` calls.
+- `optimist` has surprise interpretation of options (at least to me).
+  Implicit opts mean ambiguities and poor error handling for fat-fingering.
+  `process.exit` calls makes it hard to use as a libary.

-`optparse` Incomplete docs.
+- `optparse` Incomplete docs.
 Is this an attempted clone of Python's `optparse`.
   Not clear.
 Some divergence. `parser.on("name", ...)` API is weird.

-`argparse` Dep on underscore.
-No thanks. `find lib | wc -l` -> `26`.
+- `argparse` Dep on underscore.
+No thanks just for option processing.
+  `find lib | wc -l` -> `26`.
 Overkill.
   Argparse is a bit different anyway.
 Not sure I want that.

-`posix-getopt` No type validation.
+- `posix-getopt` No type validation.
 Though that isn't a killer.
 AFAIK can't have a long opt without a short alias.
-I.e. not `getopt_long` semantics.
+I.e. no `getopt_long` semantics.
+  Also, no whizbang features like generated help output.

 # License